Analysis | Why Sweden’s Stance on Kurds Riles Turkey’s Erdogan

 4. What is Erdogan demanding?

-He wants Sweden and Finland to publicly denounce the PKK and its affiliates as a condition to their joining NATO.
-According to Turkish officials who spoke to Bloomberg on condition of anonymity, Turkey also wants Sweden and Finland to clamp down on PKK sympathizers it says are active in their countries.
-Another condition, the officials said, is that Sweden and Finland end arms-export restrictions they imposed on Turkey in late 2019 in conjunction with many other EU countries after Turkey sent its army into Syria.
+He’s called on Sweden to extradite suspects wanted by Turkey on terrorism charges, which he says the country has so far refused to do, and wants Sweden and Finland to publicly denounce the PKK and its affiliates.
+According to Turkish officials who spoke to Bloomberg on condition of anonymity, Turkey is also demanding an end to arms-export restrictions that Sweden and Finland imposed on Turkey in late 2019 in conjunction with many other EU countries after Turkey sent its army into Syria.

 5. Will Sweden comply?

-Any move that could be construed as kowtowing to Erdogan could be unpopular with Swedish voters, and Andersson’s government is likely to resist being drawn into negotiations over its extradition policy, for example, or its weapons exports.
+Sweden holds a general election in September, and any move that could be construed as kowtowing to Erdogan might be unpopular with voters.
+Andersson’s government is likely to resist being drawn into negotiations over its extradition policy, for example, or its weapons exports.
 Instead, Sweden’s diplomats will likely try to enlist allies to pressure Turkey not to block Sweden’s entry into NATO.

 6. How does Finland fit it here?